-|UDF(User Defined Scalar Function)||The relationship between input and output is a one-to-one relationship.
+|UDF(User Defined Scalar Function)||User Defined Scalar function.
+The relationship between input and output is a one-to-one relationship.
 Read a row data and write an output value.|

-|UDTF (User Defined Table Valued Function)||User Defined Table Valued Function (UDTF) is used to solve calling one function to output multiple rows of data.
-It is a unique defined function which can return multiple fields, while UDFcan only output a return value.|
+|UDTF (UserDefined Table Valued Function)||User-defined table valued functions are used in scenarios where the calling of one function leads to multiple rows of data being output.
+It is a unique user-defined function which can return multiple fields, while UDFcan only output a return value.|

 |UDAF（User Defined Aggregation Function）||User Defined Aggregation Function (UDAF), the relationship between its input and output is one-to-many relationships.
 That is to aggregate multiple input records to an output value.
-It can be used with ‘Group By’ clause together.
+It can be used with a Group By clause..
 For more information, see Aggregation Functions.|

 Please see UDF Example in Quick Start Volume.